Sure Dividend

 Source: Investor Presentation

-Rate reviews will allow Black Hills to recover investments into its existing systems, thereby more or less guaranteeing increasing revenues, which should lead to rising profits down the road.
+Rate reviews will allow Black Hills to recover investments in its existing systems, thereby almost guaranteeing increasing revenues, which should lead to rising profits down the road.

 In 2018, Black Hills exited its oil business, which means that the company is now less impacted by changes in commodity prices.
 Focusing on its core utility business will likely be a positive for Black Hills going forward.
 We forecast 4% annual earnings-per-share growth over the next five years.